 On this rock I will build my church, and the gates of Hades will not overcome it ~ Matthew 16:18b NIV

-Churches today are beset with some seemingly insurmountable problems.
+Churches today are plagued with seemingly insurmountable problems.

 An appalling number of Millennials are leaving the faith of their parents and grandparents faster than rats deserting a sinking ship for a new belief system they call “spirituality”.

 Millennials aren’t the only group leaving local churches at a troubling rate.
 Many empty nesters (45+) claim they no longer feel needed or wanted at church for anything other than financial support and pew warming.
 As a result, countless previously active church members are ditching Sunday morning services for Sunday morning brunches.